IndraGonz/nfds-tutorial/README.md

 ```

 Now you should be able to run the data pre-processing steps.
 For these examples we will be using sample [ERR065307](https://www.ncbi.nlm.nih.gov/sra/ERR065307) as a case study.

+As previously mentioned, you can download both the raw read files and the adapter file needed to run trimmommatic (`NexteraPE-PE.fa`) from this [google drive folder](https://drive.google.com/drive/folders/1sSb7NM1VYhXeSLlXKdYsRk5M3yqsJlm0?usp=sharing).

+These three files should be downloaded in to the `nfds-tutorial/exercises/data_preprocessing/reads` folder within this repository.

 ### Read cleaning with [Trimmomatic](https://github.com/timflutre/trimmomatic)